-After the initial installation of your cluster, security is the next major concern for successfully operating Starburst Enterprise platform (SEP).
-This overview provides an introduction to different aspects of configuring security for your SEP cluster.
+After the initial installation of your cluster, security is a next major concern for successfully operating Presto.
+This overview provides an introduction to different aspects of configuring security for your Presto cluster.

 Aspects of configuring security#

-The default installation of SEP has no security features enabled.
-Security can be enabled for different parts of the SEP architecture:
+The default installation of Presto has no security features enabled.
+Security can be enabled for different parts of the Presto architecture:

 Suggested configuration workflow#

-To configure security for a new SEP cluster, follow this best practice order of steps.
+To configure security for a new Presto cluster, follow this best practice order of steps.
 Do not skip or combine steps.

 Enable HTTPS and TLS